EpiphanyPrinting/Qidi-Plus-4-Bed-plate-object-detection/README.md

 ```
 Save

-# Step Five - Ediditing the macros.
+# Step Five - Editing the macros.

 So currently we only have 3 macros to edit.
 There might be more in the fucture but this is the basics.
 Once again I would use Fluidd to edit these commands.
 They are located in gcode_macro.cfg